jbshelton/GBPicoHDMI/docs/DOCUMENTATION.md

 ---

+### Helpful info I missed initially
+One of the things I missed during my research was BCH encoding, which is done to data transmitted during the data island periods before being encoded to TERC4 \(all of which I'll talk about later\.\) Someone already beat me to the punch with sending audio over HDMI with the Raspberry Pi Pico, but that just means I can benefit from the work they did\!
+[This repository](https://github.com/shuichitakano/pico_lib) has most of the info I missed in the `dvi` folder\.
+Specifically, `data_packet.cpp`\.

+---

 ### The Difference Between VGA and DVI
 DVI is essentially a digital version of VGA with support for higher resolutions because of how it is encoded to support higher pixel clocks, as well as some changes to how syncing works in order to work with that transmission method\.
 The difference specifically being that 8\-bit color values are encoded to 10 bits, and a disparity variable is used to keep track of the difference between the number of zeroes and ones transmitted so that the DC offset of the signal can be kept to a minimum\.
 In addition to that, there are control signals/values that are transmitted at the end of the visible data along with a data enable signal so the sink knows it's time to listen for the sync signals\.
 The sync signals also have tighter timing requirements; sync signal transitions need to occur on the same pixel clock\.
 More details can be found within `tmds_util.c`\.